Using the occ command

 File operations

-has three commands for managing files in Nextcloud:
+commands for the files

-files:cleanup Cleanup filecache
+files:cleanup cleanup filecache

 files:repair-tree Try and repair malformed filesystem tree structures

-files:scan Rescan filesystem
+files:scan rescan filesystem

-files:scan-app-data Rescan the AppData folder
+files:scan-app-data rescan the AppData folder

 Scan